212850a/aws-archive/README.md

+# aws-archive
 ## Overview
-This instruction describes the way how to store your really important backups in encrypted format in AWS and pay for that really small (1$ per 1PB in a month).
+This instruction describes the way how to store your really important backups in encrypted format in AWS Glacier Deep Archive and pay for that really small (1$ per 1PB in a month).

 ## Preparations
 ### S3 bucket